About Brain Metastases

 The appropriate brain metastases treatment may vary depending on the individual.
 Much depends on one’s overall health, age, size, location and grade of the tumor.
 Potential treatments include:

 - Stereotactic Radiosurgery: This procedure utilizes state-of-the-art technology (such as Leksell Gamma Knife®Icon™), in which a focused beam of radiation targets the tumor directly, sparing surrounding healthy tissue.

 - Whole Brain Radiation Therapy: This therapy delivers low doses of radiation to the entire brain in multiple sessions, and may harm non-cancerous surrounding areas.

-- Open Surgery: In some cases, resection is recommended for large tumors and tumors in non-eloquent areas of the brain (areas that don’t impact linguistic ability).
+- Open Surgery: In some cases, resection is recommended for large tumors and tumors in non-eloquent areas of the brain (areas that don’t impact linguistic ability, vision, movement, etc).

 Outcomes for Brain Metastases